cyyeh/painting-app/README.md

 See [Project Demo Site Here](https://painting-react-app.netlify.app)

-This is project is built using React, and being deployed using Netlify.
+This is project rewrites the Vanilla JavaScript implementation(in the `reference` folder), and is built using React instead.
+It is deployed using Netlify.